chrisdetmering/star-wars-api-2/README.md

 ### Tech Used

-React, React Hooks, Axios, HTML5, Sass, CSS3, Bootstrap, Heroku, and Netlify.
+React, React Hooks, Axios, JavaScript, HTML5, Sass, CSS3, Bootstrap, Heroku, and Netlify.

 You can check out the app [here](http://sw-data.aarondevon.com/).